CumulusNetworks/docs/content/cumulus-netq-50/Whats-New/_index.md

 You can upgrade to NetQ 5.0 if your deployment is running version 4.15 or 4.14.
 For on-premises and cloud deployments, {{<link title="Back Up and Restore NetQ" text="back up your NetQ data">}}, then concurrently restore your data and upgrade NetQ during a {{<link title="Install the NetQ System" text="new NetQ 5.0 installation">}}

-To upgrade your existing NMX-M deployment, perform a system bringup to connect to NMX-C and NMX-T <!--4.15 link to pages when ready-->

 ### Compatible Agent Versions